 From the age of 8-16 weeks your dog is in a critical period, your puppy is absorbing everything and these experiences, both good and bad, stay with them for life.
 By beginning your dog’s training during this early developmental stage you are setting them up with right tools to navigate their way through meeting new people, meeting other dogs, new surfaces, different noises and more.

 Animal Aid Puppy Preschool covers socialisation, basic obedience, curbing behavioural issues early, reward-based training and dog health.

-Animal Aid’s dog obedience program is $210 for 10 weeks.
+Animal Aid’s dog obedience program is 8 weeks at $208

 Your dog must be fully vaccinated (C5) to attend.